websight-io/docs/docs/docs/developers/architecture/cms-modules-layers/index.md

 <div style="width: 100%; float: left; margin-top: 50px; margin-bottom: 50px">
 <img class="image--layers" src="./layers/cms-layer-7.jpg" alt="CMS Layer 7" />
 We store the content and assets in MongoDB, a scalable and performant NoSQL database.
-Our clients can switch to other Oak store implementation based on TAR files to decrease costs.</div>
+Our clients can switch to other Oak store implementations based on TAR files to decrease costs.</div>